-- If the database restarts, and a session using the 2PC protocol ends up in an IN-DOUBT state, the database holds data locks indefinitely until you resolve the IN-DOUBT session.
-During this time, other work could be blocked if it accesses the same data for which the database holds those locks.
+If Teradata Database restarts, and a session using the 2PC protocol ends up in an IN-DOUBT state, Teradata Database holds data locks indefinitely until you resolve the IN-DOUBT session.
+During this time, other work could be blocked if it accesses the same data for which Teradata Database holds those locks.

 - Use the COMMIT/ROLLBACK command to resolve manually the IN-DOUBT sessions.

 - Use the RELEASE LOCKS command.